-Intestinal gas, or air in the digestive tract, is usually not noticed until we burp or pass it rectally (flatulence).
-The entire digestive tract, from the stomach to the rectum, contains intestinal gas as the natural consequence of swallowing and digestion.
+Intestinal gas, a buildup of air in the digestive tract, is usually not noticed until you burp or pass it rectally (flatulence).
+The entire digestive tract, from the stomach to the rectum, contains intestinal gas as the natural result of swallowing and digestion.

-Excessive intestinal gas sometimes indicates a digestive disorder, but everyone passes gas several times daily, and occasional burping or belching is normal.
+Everyone passes gas several times daily, and occasional burping or belching is normal.
+However, excessive intestinal gas sometimes indicates a digestive disorder.

 Excess upper intestinal gas can result from swallowing more than a usual amount of air, overeating, smoking or chewing gum.
 Excess lower intestinal gas can be caused by eating too much of certain foods, by the inability to fully digest certain foods or by a disruption in the bacteria normally found in the colon.